Bubble tea brawl: Taiwan brands face mainland boycott over Hong Kong gesture

 The run-in with Chinese social media users is another example of how companies can get caught in political issues.

-In January, Apple (AAPL.O) and Amazon (AMZN.O) were called out by a mainland state think-tank for “incorrect” Taiwan and Hong Kong references.
+In January, Apple and Amazon were called out by a mainland state think-tank for “incorrect” Taiwan and Hong Kong references.

 The mainland franchisee of Yifang Fruit Tea said in social media posts the company fired the part-time staff who put up the notice and permanently closed the outlet.